-Mere moments away from the centre of Queenstown, Crowne Plaza Hotel basks in lovely views of Lake Wakatipu and the Remarkables, and is a hotel known worldwide for their amenities and professionalism.
+Mere moments away from the centre of Queenstown, Crowne Plaza Hotel basks in lovely views of Lake Wakatipu and the Remarkables and is a hotel known worldwide for their amenities and professionalism.
 Crowne Plaza Hotel is part of the IHG Green Engage System, described as “an innovative online environmental sustainability system that gives our hotels the means to measure and manage their impact on the environment.”
 There are over 200 green solutions for participating hotels to choose from, all designed to ensure a more sustainable and environmentally-friendly future.
-All hotels under the IHG Green Engage System must be at least level 1, which entails completing the 10 best green solutions that pertain to their particular space, such as tracking of consumption, setting up a property green team and installing energy efficient lighting in guest rooms.
-Crowne Plaza Hotel is committed to working through the 4 levels of the IHG Green Engage System, which further include sustainable purchasing, installing energy efficient appliances and much more.
+All hotels under the IHG Green Engage System must be at least level 1, which entails completing the 10 best green solutions that pertain to their particular space, such as tracking of consumption, setting up a property green team and installing energy-efficient lighting in guest rooms.
+Crowne Plaza Hotel is committed to working through the 4 levels of the IHG Green Engage System, which further include sustainable purchasing, installing energy-efficient appliances and much more.

 Image by Agoda

 Centrally located for extra convenience, The Glebe is a classy venue that focuses on bringing key services to their guests with ease.
-From team building experiences to dedicated staff, they are here to offer you all that you need - including a conscience outlook on making their venue as sustainable as possible.
+From team-building experiences to dedicated staff, they are here to offer you all that you need - including a conscience outlook on making their venue as sustainable as possible.
 The Glebe has their own Eco Policy, a doctrine that they have pledged to follow to ensure that they are as green as can be.
 The main facets of their policy is three-fold: to think before they buy, with informed buying decisions to reduce the amount of raw materials used in manufactured goods, eliminate air and land pollution, cut waste volumes and support local Queenstown and New Zealand businesses; to think before they use, with efficient use of energy, water, cleaning supplies, fuel and so on to reduce their environmental impact; and, lastly, to think before they discard, choosing to recycle as much waste as possible, reducing the amount of materials going into our Southern Lakes landfills.
 The Glebe believes in biodegradable or environmentally-friendly products, donating which they no longer need, and doing their best to keep Queenstown green.

 Image by Experience Queenstown

 On the blue shores of Lake Wakatipu, Hilton Queenstown is 5 minutes from the airport and comes equipped with a relaxing spa for your convenience.
 This world-class hotel has also partnered with the Tasmanian Native Forest Protection Project in an effort to offset carbon emissions.
 It doesn’t end there, however.
-Hilton Queenstown initiated the Soap Aid program in Queenstown in 2016, which inspired a number of local hotels to join in on the movement.
+Hilton Queenstown initiated the Soap Aid program in Queenstown in 2016, which inspired several local hotels to join in on the movement.
 This non-profit organisation focuses on providing recycled soap to communities around the world facing hygiene challenges.
 Each month, the participating hotels gather used bars of soap (rather than letting tons go to waste in landfills), after which they are sanitised and processed into bars that are donated to those in need around the globe.
 In a single year, Hilton and the other hotels collected over 2,050kg of discarded soap.